entity-framework-include

 .ToList();

-This will generate a SQL query that includes a JOIN between the Orders, Customers, and Addresses tables.
+This will generate an SQL query that includes a JOIN between the Orders, Customers, and Addresses tables.

-Relationships, and how to work with them, have always been one of the biggest creators of potential performance issues when working with databases.
+Relationships, and how to work with them, have always been one of the biggest creators of potential performance problems when working with databases.

-With Entity Framework, just like with any other technology for connecting to a database, we also need to be mindful of this.
+With Entity Framework, as with any other technology for connecting to databases, we also have to be aware of this.

-Include performs an eager load of related data.
-That is, it retrieves the data, and all related data at once.
+Include performs an eager load of the related data.
+That is, it downloads the data and all the related data at once.

-This avoids the problem known as N+1 queries, which means multiple queries are made to the database to obtain related data (which can significantly impact performance).
+This avoids the problem known as N+1 queries, which means that multiple queries are made to the database to get related data (which can significantly affect performance).

-However, on the other hand, you can also end up downloading a lot of data.
-This also results in generating a large and slow SQL query.
+But, on the other hand, you can also end up downloading a huge amount of data.
+Which also results in generating a huge and slow SQL query.

 In some cases, it may be more efficient to use lazy loading or explicit loading, depending on the scenario.

-In general, as a rule of thumb, load everything you need, and only what you need, in the least number of queries possible when working with databases.
+As a general rule of thumb download everything you need, and only what you need, in the fewest number of queries possible when working with databases.